MajedElwardy/RQA360/README.md

 1- Test_scenes

 	- Information regarding the coded reference videos and corresponding test videos
-	- The instructions for the download link of the 120 videos.
+	- The instructions for downloading the link to the 120 videos.

 1- Standing_viewing_ACR_RQA360